Rolf Armstrong: Work with Jewel Flowers

-In March 1940, Jewel Flowers, a girl from Lumberton, North Carolina, sent a picture of herself to Armstrong in response to an advert he had placed in the New York Times.
+In March 1940, Jewel Flowers, a girl from Lumberton, North Carolina, sent a picture of herself to Armstrong in response to an advertisement he had placed in The New York Times.
 Armstrong, 50 at the time, had been based at the Hotel des Artistes on West 67th Street in Manhattan since 1939, and was seeking new models.
 He invited Flowers for an interview.
 On March 25, 1940, Flowers began modeling for Armstrong.
 Their professional collaboration and friendship lasted two decades.
-The first painting, titled "How am I doing?", reportedly because Flowers, new to modeling, repeatedly asked Armstrong "How am I doing?" during the session, was first published after World War II began.
+The first painting, titled How am I doing?, reportedly because Flowers, new to modeling, repeatedly asked Armstrong, "How am I doing?" during the session, was first published after World War II began.
 It was Brown & Bigelow's best selling calendar for 1942 at a time when the company sold millions of calendars in America.
 It became one of Armstrong's most reproduced pictures.
 Flowers was popular with American servicemen during World War II, some of whom sent her letters proposing marriage.
 Armstrong's calendars and silhouettes of Flowers were copied onto bombers and other planes as nose art and painted on tank turrets.
-She became so well known during the war, although more as a famous face than by name, that a serviceman's letter addressed simply as "Jewel Flowers, New York City" was delivered correctly.
+She became so well-known during the war, although more as a famous face than by name, that a serviceman's letter addressed simply as "Jewel Flowers, New York City" was delivered correctly.
 For many American servicemen abroad, she represented the "Why We Fight" spirit.
 U.S. President Franklin D. Roosevelt's government enlisted her to help promote war bonds.
-The January 1, 1945 edition of TIME magazine included Armstrong's "Toast of the Town" painting of Flowers in an article about Calendar Art.
-The article noted that calendars with "girl paintings" were "bought heavily by foundries, machine shops, auto-supply dealers."
+The January 1, 1945, edition of TIME included Armstrong's Toast of the Town painting of Flowers in an article about calendar art.
+The article noted that calendars with "girl paintings" were "bought heavily by foundries, machine shops, [and] auto-supply dealers."

 Flowers married in 1946.
-She and her husband resided in several locations while he attempted several business ventures, including Laguna Beach, California, Greenville, South Carolina and Reno, Nevada, where she reportedly worked as a card dealer, and New York City.
+Her husband and she resided in several locations while he attempted several business ventures, including Laguna Beach, California, Greenville, South Carolina, and Reno, Nevada, where she reportedly worked as a card dealer, and New York City.
 According to Michael Wooldridge, coauthor of Pin up Dreams: The Glamour Art of Rolf Armstrong, Armstrong called her several times while she was following her husband's quest, attempting to persuade her to return to New York and model for him.

 Her modeling career ended with Armstrong's death in 1960.
 He left a large proportion of his personal wealth to Flowers.
-Armstrong created approximately 50 to 60 works using Flowers as the model.
+Armstrong created roughly 50 to 60 works using Flowers as the model.